 5. Seasoning Mixes

-It’s easy to make your own seasoning mixes at home!
-I like the flavor of my homemade mixes better than the store-bought ones, and I think you will to!
-If you follow the link below, you’ll find recipes for taco seasoning, ranch seasoning, onion soup mix, brown gravy mix, country gravy mix, and more!
-You’ll also find a handy shopping list that included everything you need to make all of the spice mixes from that post.
+Check out this blog post to find recipes for taco seasoning, ranch seasoning, onion soup mix, brown gravy mix, country gravy mix, and more!
+That post also includes a handy shopping list with everything you need to make all of the featured spice mixes.

 6. S.O.S.
 Mix (Cream Soup Substitute)

-This is one of the more useful items you can keep in your pantry, in my humble opinion!
-It’s a dry mix that you can add water to for an easy substitute for any “cream of” soup that a recipe calls for.
-You can also use it as a creamy base to build other creamy and delicious soups.
-Get the recipe and all the details at the link below!
+S.O.S.
+Mix (AKA Soup or Sauce Mix) is one of the more useful items you can keep in your pantry, in my humble opinion!
+Just add water to make an easy substitute for any “cream of” soup in your favorite recipes.

 7. Instant Oatmeal

 Anyone can divvy oats up into individual bags and call them “oatmeal packets.”
-But if you want to replicate the thick and creamy texture of store-bought oatmeal packets, you’ll need to do one extra secret step.
-(But don’t worry, it only takes a few seconds!)
-Learn the secret to making perfect instant oatmeal packets below!
+But there’s a simple secret to replicating the thick and creamy texture of store-bought oatmeal packets—adding blended oats!

 9. Pancake Syrup

-While you can’t really replicate pure maple syrup at home, you can make a classic pancake syrup that everyone is sure to love!
-The recipe you’ll find in the post below is the same one my mom used to make for us back when we were kids.
+While you can’t really replicate true maple syrup at home, you can make a classic pancake syrup that the whole family will love!
+I still use the same recipe my mom used when she made this for us back when we were kids.
 It has a nostalgic flavor that is sure to take you back!
-Get the simple recipe below.

 10. Pancake Mix